Towards Quantum-Secure Authentication and Key Agreement via Abstract Multi-Agent Interaction: Optimizing Server Actions

+Our empirical evaluation demonstrated that \ami\ robustly rejects various attack types while allowing legitimate clients to authenticate.
+We now show how the server's decision model can be further optimized for protocol efficiency, as measured by the required interaction length before the $p$-value is sufficiently small to reject an adversary.
+When the server interacts with an adversarial client, its actions can probe where the adversary may fail to match the legitimate client's action distributions.
+Effective probing actions can lead to higher confidence decisions in shorter interaction history lengths.
+Using shorter histories reduces the amount of observations adversaries can gather, thus improving the security of the protocol against model reconstruction attacks like the MLE attack.
+We show how an effective server probing model can be learned for a given legitimate client model $\pi_u$ via reinforcement learning (\textsc{rl}) \cite{sutton1998reinforcement}.

+We pose the server optimization problem as follows.
+During training, the server decision model interacts with unknown clients over a series of length $l$ episodes in which each episode runs an \ami\ authentication process with a fixed client.
+At the end of the interaction the server receives a reward, $R_l = 1 - p$ where $p$ is the $p$-value of the hypothesis test.
+The server is rewarded for producing low $p$-values when interacting with adversaries.
+The learning objective is thus:

-where the expectation is taken with respect to the distribution over clients and policy actions.
-By applying an RL algorithm to optimize (\ref{eq:rl}) w.r.t. the server policy, we obtain a policy that attempts to quickly reach high confidence decisions.
+in which the client model, $\pi_c$, is sampled from an adversarial population (in our experiments we sample random \pdts\ the same way as Sec. \ref{sec:empirical:authentication}).
+By applying an \textsc{rl} algorithm to optimize (\ref{eq:rl}) w.r.t. the server's decision model, we obtain a model that attempts to quickly reach high-confidence decisions.

-In RL it is common to use a stochastic policy during learning but to deploy a deterministic policy after learning has concluded.
-For the \ami\ protocol, it is necessary that the final server policy maintain entropy in its action selection even after learning has concluded.
-Otherwise, an adversary can fool the authentication test by recording a reaction with the legitimate client and then replaying that client's actions.
-If the server policy is deterministic then this replay attack will cause the authentication test to incorrectly authenticate the adversary.
-One approach to mitigate this issue is to have the policy occasionally take random actions to prevent such an attack, e.g., $\epsilon$-greedy action selection where the server takes a random action with probability $\epsilon$ and the learned optimal action otherwise.
-In the next section we evaluate the importance of maintaining stochasticity in the server's policy in addition to optimizing for authentication confidence.